open-telemetry/opentelemetry.io/content/en/docs/erlang/getting-started.md

 Exporters are packages that allow telemetry data to be emitted somewhere - either to the console (which is what we're doing here), or to a remote system or collector for further analysis and/or enrichment.
-OpenTelemetry supports a variety of exporters through its ecosystem including popular open source tools like Jaeger and Zipkin.
+OpenTelemetry supports a variety of exporters through its ecosystem, including popular open-source tools like Jaeger and Zipkin.

 To configure OpenTelemetry to use a particular exporter, in this case